Fingerprint Forensic Procedures

 Power to take fingerprints

-When you are taken into custody for an offence, a police officer may take all particulars that are necessary to identify you.
-If you are over 14 years of age, the particulars may include fingerprints, photographs and palmprints.
+When a person is taken into custody for an offence, a police officer may take all particulars that are necessary to identify that person.
+For persons over 14 years of age, these particulars may include fingerprints, photographs and palmprints.

-The police will take prints as soon as possible after taking you to the station for charging.
-Your consent is not required.
+The police will take prints as soon as possible after taking the person to the station for charging.
+That person’s consent is not required.

 Forensic procedure application

-If you are not in police custody the police do not have the power to obtain fingerprints without an order.
-Normally the police will apply for an order from the court seeking that your fingerprints be taken.
-We have successfully defended a number of forensic procedure applications in the Local Court and a magistrate’s decision was overturned in the Supreme Court preventing the carrying out of forensic procedures.
-Please contact us if you need any assistance.
+If a person is not in police custody, the police do not have the power to obtain fingerprints without an order.
+The police can however apply for an order from the court seeking that the person’s fingerprints be taken.

 Destruction of fingerprints

-If you are found not guilty, have your conviction overturned on appeal or if proceedings in respect of the offence have not been instituted within 12 months of taking the fingerprints or palm-prints, you may apply in writing to the Commissioner of Police to destroy your fingerprints or palmprints.
+If a person is found not guilty, has their conviction overturned on appeal or if proceedings in respect of the offence have not been instituted within 12 months of taking the fingerprints or palm-prints, that person may apply to the Commissioner of Police to destroy their fingerprints or palmprints.

-Section 137A of the Law Enforcement (Powers and Responsibilities) Act 2002 (NSW) requires the Commissioner of Police to ensure that your fingerprints or palmprints are destroyed as soon as reasonably practicable after receiving your request.
+Section 137A of the Law Enforcement (Powers and Responsibilities) Act 2002 (NSW) requires the Commissioner of Police to ensure that the fingerprints or palmprints are destroyed as soon as reasonably practicable after receiving the request.

 Persons under 14 years of age